karmaniverous/stan/.stan/system/stan.project.md

 Purpose

-- Provide a safe, cross‑platform way to express file system refactors (especially large move/rename sets) inside a patch, without relying on shell commands.
-- Keep it deterministic, auditable, and portable (Node fs semantics; no shell).
+– Provide a safe, cross‑platform way to express repository‑structural refactors (especially large move/rename sets) inside a patch, without relying on shell. – Keep it deterministic, auditable, and portable (Node/fs‑extra semantics).

 Scope (initial)

-- Pre‑ops only: run file ops before applying unified diffs.
-- Allowed operations (repo‑relative, POSIX separators; no globs; reject absolute paths and any “..” traversal):
+– Pre‑ops only: run file ops before applying unified‑diff content patches. – Allowed operations (repo‑relative, POSIX; no globs; reject absolute or “..”):

-  - `mv <src> <dest>`: move/rename a file.
+- `mv <src> <dest>`: move/rename a file or directory (recursive).
 Create parent folders for `<dest>`.
-Fail if `<src>` does not exist or if `<dest>` already exists (no overwrite in v1).
+Fail if `<src>` does not exist or `<dest>` already exists (no overwrite).
-  - `rm <path>`: remove a file.
-Fail if not a file.
+- `rm <path>`: remove a file or directory (recursive).
-  - `rmdir <path>`: remove an empty directory (no recursive delete).
-Fail if not empty or not a directory.
+- `rmdir <path>`: remove an empty directory (explicit safety).
 - `mkdirp <path>`: ensure directory exists (create all parents).
-  - (Optional later) `cp <src> <dest>`: copy file; same existence rules as `mv`.

-Patch representation

-- Optional block in assistant replies:
-  - Heading: `### File Ops`
-  - Fenced body with one operation per line, e.g.:
-    ```
-    mv src/old/name.ts src/new/name.ts
-    mkdirp packages/util/src/internal
-    rm src/legacy/tmp.txt
-    rmdir src/legacy/empty
-    ```
-  - Paths: POSIX separators; repo‑relative; normalized by the patch service.

 Execution semantics

-- Order: execute in the listed order; stop at first failure.
-- Pre‑ops only (v1): apply ops, then run the current patch pipeline (git apply → jsdiff fallback).
-- Dry‑run: `stan patch --check` parses and validates ops, prints the plan, and makes no changes.
-- Logging: write a deterministic summary and detailed results to `.stan/patch/.debug/ops.json` (each op → { verb, src?, dest?, status: ok|failed, errno?, message? }).
-- FEEDBACK integration: on failure, abort and include the failing op + reason in the FEEDBACK envelope diagnostics.
+– Order: execute in the listed order; stop at first failure. – Pre‑ops only: apply ops, then run the patch pipeline (git apply → jsdiff). – Dry‑run: `stan patch --check` parses and validates ops, prints the plan, and makes no changes. – Logging: write a deterministic summary and detailed results to `.stan/patch/.debug/ops.json` (each op → { verb, src?, dest?, status: ok|failed, errno?, message? }). – FEEDBACK integration: on failure, abort and include the failing op + reason in the FEEDBACK envelope diagnostics.

 Validation

-- Reject unknown verbs or malformed argument counts.
-- Reject absolute paths and any normalized path that escapes the repo root.
-- For `mv`/`cp`: require existing `<src>` and non‑existing `<dest>` (v1).
-- For `rm`: require file exists and is a file.
-- For `rmdir`: require directory exists and is empty.
+– For `mv`: require existing `<src>` and non‑existing `<dest>`. – For `rm`: require path exists (file or directory). – For `rmdir`: require directory exists and is empty.
-- For `mkdirp`: any repo‑relative path is allowed; ensure creation succeeds.

 Cross‑platform

-- Implemented in Node fs for Windows/macOS/Linux parity (no shell).
+– Implemented with fs‑extra on Windows/macOS/Linux (no shell).
-- Normalize to POSIX internally; resolve on the host OS for actual fs calls.

-Validator & service updates (to be implemented)

-- Validator: allow an optional “### File Ops” block; ensure every line matches an allowed verb with valid paths; keep existing one‑patch‑per‑file rules for unified diffs unchanged.
-- Patch service: parse ops; in `--check` simulate; otherwise run pre‑ops, then proceed with the existing patch pipeline.
-Emit `.debug/ops.json` and FEEDBACK on failure.

-Out of scope (initial)

-- Directory moves with implicit recursive behavior (can be expressed via multiple `mv` entries).
-- Overwrite semantics (reserve for later; keep v1 simple and safe).

 ## Patch Extensions — Exec (future, gated)